A homeowner's guide to cracked roof tile repair

 If you choose to proceed with the repair yourself, the process will vary depending on the type of roof tile you have.
 Plain and interlocking tiles should be replaced using different methods.
 There’s also the question of how they are fixed.
 That is, whether they are nailed, clipped or nailed and clipped.
 Here, we provide a brief description of each type of replacement; more detailed information can be found by downloading our Roofing Sitework Guide.

-• Nailed tiles – Lift the neighbouring tile to expose the nails and remove them.
-Insert the replacement tile and reattach it to the adjacent fixed tiles using a suitable poxy resin adhesive.
+- Nailed tiles – Lift the neighbouring tile to expose the nails and remove them.
+Insert the replacement tile and reattach it using a tile clip where possible or a suitable adhesive.

 Professional roof tile repair